 - 1. Sign in using the logbook for operating the source.
-This logbook is located in room B019 for operating the sources located in rooms B021 and B015.
-Login the information requested in the logbook: date, operator name, time, shutter elapsed time, room, use, etc. - 2.
+This logbook is located in room the control room for operating the sources located in the source rooms.
+Log-in the information requested in the logbook: date, operator name, time, shutter elapsed time, room, use, etc. - 2.
 After filling in the logbook, get the key for unlocking the mechanical safe lock and unlock the source.
 ATTENTION: It is extremely important to unlock the source before operating it.
-Failure to do so can damage the source. - 3.
+Failure to do so can damage the irradiator unit. - 3.
 Turn on main power to console. - 4.
 Enter the room to make sure no people are in it.
 Exit the room and close the door. - 5.
 A check of the safety-interlock system and other visible indicators must be performed.
-The interlock system is checked by opening the source and later opening the door to the room containing the sources.
-The source must close immediately upon opening the door.
+The interlock system is checked by opening the source shutter and later opening the door to the room containing the irradiator units.
+The source shutter must close immediately upon opening the door.
 This is verified only once at the start of the day. - 6.
-The source is opened by first pressing the "Reset" Interlock button, then initializing the timer by pressing the "Initialize" button, and finally pressing the "Open" button.
+The source shutter is opened by first pressing the "Reset" interlock button, then initializing the timer by pressing the "Initialize" button, and finally pressing the "Open" button.
 In the open position, radiation is present in the room.
-By pressing the "Close" button the source closes, and there is no radiation present in the room. - 7.
+By pressing the "Close" button the source shutter closes, and there is no radiation present in the room. - 7.
 When opening the source for the first time on the day of measurement, also verify that the buzzer sounds (indicating the detection of radiation in the room). - 8.
 After all safety checks outlined above have been performed, one can enter the room and set up the dosimeters for irradiation.

-Version Date Author Approval Pages Filename 3.05 7/17/2014 RM LRK 5 of 16 Procedure05v305
+Version Date Author Approval Pages Filename 4.00 7/31/2015 RM LRK 5 of 15 Procedure05v400